 - The need to address software/package and language dependencies, as upgrading a language or a certain piece of software could in turn trigger an upgrade requirement for other tools as well.

-In December 2020, we successfully migrated NITRC from it’s former hosting system to AWS in one fell swoop using Ansible, allowing us to save on time and cost.
+In December 2020, the team successfully migrated NITRC from its former hosting system to AWS in one fell swoop using Ansible, allowing us to save on time and cost.
 During the switchover, we had 0 downtime with a 4 hour maintenance window of reduced functionality during which the site was read-only.
 Given that 95% of NITRC’s use is reading data, downloading files, and performing searches, our user base was largely unaffected during this time.

 As a result of the migration, we fully mitigated the concerns of security threats, data loss, and compliance.

-As an unexpected outcome, the team found that automating deployment made setting up development, test, and staging environments a much quicker process, so the automations set up as part of the migration process remain useful even after that process is completed.
+As an unexpected outcome, the team found that automating deployment made setting up development, test, and staging environments a much quicker process.
+The automations set up as part of the migration process remain useful even after that process is completed.